 According to legend, the Danann poet Cairpre mac Edaine composed the first satire in Ireland.
 You’re probably thinking, ‘So what?’
 Let me tell you, it was actually a big deal.
 A HUGE deal.
 It led to a High King being deposed, and a huge battle in which the fortunes of a race of people were forever altered.

-In modern terms, satire refers to biting, snarky sarcasm, often humorous, generally aimed at politicians and people of power.
+In modern terms, satire refers to biting, snarky incendiary sarcasm, often humorous, generally aimed at politicians and people of power.

 But back in the day of the ancient Irish, when society was founded on a code of honour, satire had a much darker, and more practical purpose.
 To compose a satire against someone was to challenge their authority and to threaten their status in the community.
 It called their honour into question, and caused them to publicly ‘lose face’.
+There could be no greater shame.

-In fact, a poet was expected to be able to raise a satire so powerful, it could cause blemishes, ie boils to appear on the face of the accused, or other deformities.
+In fact, a poet was expected to be able to raise a satire so powerful, it would cause blemishes, ie boils to appear on the face of the accused, or other deformities.
 Should the accused be a chieftain, or King, he was thus made unfit for rule, and could be removed and replaced.

 As you can see, the power of the poet could work on behalf of the common man, who might not otherwise have had a voice when it came to bringing a grievance against a superior.